deepakkum21/Java-Spring-Boot-Cheat-Sheet/README.md

 | HEAD    | ✅ Yes         | Like GET but only returns headers.
 Doesn’t affect server state.                                                  |
 | OPTIONS | ✅ Yes         | Returns allowed methods or server capabilities.
 No side effects.                                                 |
 | PATCH   | ⚠️ No (mostly) | Not guaranteed to be idempotent.
 Depends on how it's implemented.
 E.g., incrementing a counter = not idempotent. |

+---

+### ❌ When Not to Use parallelStream()

+- Small collections
+- I/O-heavy operations
+- Order-sensitive operations (unless using .forEachOrdered())
+- Operations involving shared mutable state
+- In environments with limited cores (e.g., containers with CPU limits)